-Morning Glory Cafe is a quaint family run vegetarian restaurant in Flagstaff's historic downtown neighborhood.
-The cafe has been serving area vegans and other healthy diners for over 25 years.
+Morning Glory Cafe is a quaint family-run vegetarian restaurant in Flagstaff's historic downtown neighborhood.
+The cafe has been serving area vegans and other health conscious diners for over 25 years.

 Hours are a bit limited (Tuesday through Friday from 10am-2:30pm & Saturday from 9am-3pm), however, if you find yourself visiting the city one afternoon, you will find that Morning Glory offers a nice selection of vegetarian and gluten-free meals.

 Because Morning Glory Cafe doesn't have a website, you will need to check it out on Facebook (under Notes), or visit the restaurant in person.
 As a brief overview, the menu consists of numerous Mexican dishes using blue corn as an ingredient (Blue Corn tamales, blue corn pancakes on Saturday), sandwiches, salads, soups, and light appetizers.
 Items that can be made gluten-free are marked as so on the menu.

 The soup of the day varies.
 On this particular occasion, it was a wonderfully satisfying creamy potato (both vegan and GF).